 They also have self-cleaning nozzles, and many have built-in sterilization features, making them the most hygienic option for individuals prone to infections.

-Some even have remotes that can operate the bidet from outside the bathroom to maintain privacy and dignity.
+Some even have remotes that let you operate the bidet from outside the bathroom, preserving privacy and dignity.

 2. Keep the bidet clean

-Regular maintenance is key to ensuring a hygienic experience.
+Regular maintenance is crucial for maintaining a hygienic environment.

-Even if the bidet has a self-cleaning nozzle, it’s still important to do a deeper clean every so often with a gentle cleanser and a soft brush or rag.
+Even if the bidet features a self-cleaning nozzle, it’s still essential to periodically perform a thorough cleaning with a gentle cleanser and a soft brush or rag.

-Regularly wipe down the seat, lid, and remote control to reduce germ spread.
+Regularly wipe down the seat, lid, and remote control to reduce the spread of germs.

-Many electric bidet seats have a quick release button that enables you to easily remove the entire seat for thorough cleaning.
+Many electric bidet seats feature a quick-release button that allows you to remove the entire seat for easy, thorough cleaning.

 3. Consider adding a bidet water filter